Iran suggests new obstacles hinder nuclear deal after Russian interruption | Headlines

 Shamkhani did not specify what the demands were but that there were any at all contradicted what four Western officials had said - that a final draft text had been agreed which only needed minor adjustments with the exception of the open question about Russia's sweeping demand for guarantees.
 The text does, however, include a similar but much narrower guarantee covering nuclear cooperation between Russia and Iran outlined in the agreement, diplomats said.

-LIMPING ON An Iranian official said on Thursday there were still two to three difficult questions to resolve and that Tehran was now also demanding a change in the sequencing of how an accord should be implemented.
+"Our view is that we are close.
+We have been close for some time now," White House spokesperson Jen Psaki told reporters.
+"The end of negotiations is always when the difficult and challenging parts of the conversation typically take place."
+LIMPING ON

-He said Iran wanted the issuing of oil sanctions waivers to be brought forwards to the start of the timeline and for Tehran then to verify the move by exporting oil and getting petrodollars via the banking system - a radical shift of a key step in a carefully negotiated sequence of events.
-Khamenei himself, who has the final word on nuclear matters, made firm but relatively vague comments on the negotiations that were quoted by state media on Thursday.
+An Iranian official said on Thursday there were still two to three difficult questions to resolve and that Tehran was now also demanding a change in the sequencing of how an accord should be implemented.
+Iran's Foreign Minister Hossein Amirabdollahian appeared to suggest one of the stumbling blocks remained the extent to which sanctions on Iran's elite revolutionary guards would be rolled back.

-"Scientific progress in the nuclear field is related to our future needs, and if we give that up, will anyone help us in the future?" he said.
+"Some topics related to our national heroes are not negotiable," he was quoted saying after a call with the European Union's foreign policy chief Josep Borrell.
 Iran has also said it wants guarantees that no future U.S. president will again abandon a nuclear deal.

 Underscoring Iranian concerns, former U.S. Vice President Mike Pence said on Wednesday that should Washington agree a new accord and were the Republicans to take power again, they would "rip up any new Iran Nuclear Deal on day one."
 European negotiators from France, Britain, and Germany have temporarily left the talks as they believed they had gone as far as they could and it was now up to the United States and Iran to agree on outstanding issues.

 With few signs of progress, France expressed the impatience of Western powers, which have long warned that time is running out because Iran's nuclear progress will soon have made the original deal's restrictions redundant.
 "We are very close to an agreement, but the window of opportunity is closing," French Foreign Ministry spokeswoman Anne-Claire Legendre told reporters in a daily briefing.
-(Additional reporting by Dubai Newsroom; Writing by Francois Murphy; Editing by Robert Birsel, Michael Georgy, Toby Chopra, William Maclean)
+(Additional reporting by Dubai Newsroom; Writing by Francois Murphy; Editing by Robert Birsel, Michael Georgy, Toby Chopra, William Maclean and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)